Aigle is a sustainablebrand by nature.

 - people, because we believe in change that is collective.

-One step at a time, more and more, Aigle is taking big decisions and small initiatives to continue on this path and make the world of fashion go round more smoothly.
-This is where we stand today.
+One step at a time, Aigle is taking on big decisions and new initiatives to continue on this path and make the world of fashion move more responsibly and sustainably.

 Our objectives comewith quantitative targets